Russell Kirsch

-Russell A. Kirsch (June 20, 1929August 11, 2020) was an American engineer at the National Bureau of Standards (now known as the National Institute of Standards and Technology).
-He was recognized as the developer of the first digital image scanner, and subsequently scanned the world's first digital photograph-- an image of his infant son.
+Russell A. Kirsch (June 20, 1929 – August 11, 2020) was an American engineer at the National Bureau of Standards (now known as the National Institute of Standards and Technology).
+He was recognized as the developer of the first digital image scanner, and subsequently scanned the world's first digital photograph – an image of his infant son.

-Background

-Education
+Early life

 Kirsch was born in Manhattan on June 20, 1929.
 His parents were Jewish emigrants from Russia and Hungary.
 He attended the Bronx High School of Science, graduating in 1946.
 He continued his education at New York University in 1950, Harvard University in 1952, and later the Massachusetts Institute of Technology.